ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT/README.md

 1. Write the full path of the CBCT data (.nii.gz) in the file.list, and set up in the test.py.
 2. Run the model: Python test.py.

-### Data
+### Data registration
-We have released the partial CBCT data (about 50 scans) with GT annotation.
-The link is: https://pan.baidu.com/s/1GabHtrd04g8DiMJwZO2Ksg pw: w1hz
+We have released the partial CBCT data (about 150 scans) with GT annotation.
+If you want to apply for these data, please complete the registration form in following link (https://connecthkuhk-my.sharepoint.com/:b:/g/personal/u3004930_connect_hku_hk/Eabbq1O8Uy9IiqC9CJl6vIoBSbHKaVi___PIaw9qJtyDKQ?e=vq3yEu), and then send to Zhiming Cui ('zmcui94@gmail.com').
+He will send you the download link when recieve the data registration form.

-### Note
+### AI inference application
 Due to the commercial issue, we cannot release the trained model trained on the large dataset.
-If you want to get the results on your own CBCT, please contact Zhiming Cui 'cuizm.neu.edu@gmail.com'.
-He will run the results within ONE week.
+If you want to get the results on your own CBCT, please complete the AI inference application form in the following link (https://connecthkuhk-my.sharepoint.com/:b:/g/personal/u3004930_connect_hku_hk/Eabbq1O8Uy9IiqC9CJl6vIoBSbHKaVi___PIaw9qJtyDKQ?e=EgjJFm), and then send to Zhiming Cui ('zmcui94@gmail.com').
+He will send you the data upload link and feedback the results in one week, when recieve the data registration form.

 ### Citation